 Remembering God’s love

-And, let’s face it… this realization, this knowledge that a man has never really loved me is a pretty big and painful thing to sit with and carry, a heavy thing to know about myself.
-How did I get to be forty-one without being loved?
+And, let’s face it… this realization, this knowledge that a man has never truly loved me is a pretty big and painful thing to sit with and carry, a heavy thing to know about myself.
+How did I get to be forty-one without being loved by a spouse?
 So, yes, it’s going to hurt and sting and make me walk slower on the days when it hits me again as if for the first time.

 Do you struggle to feel loved completely, just for who you are?